Graham-72/feed_import/README.txt

 Step 1: Downloading xml file and creating items

-  -if we selected processFeedNormal function for processing this feed then all xml file is loaded.
+  -if we selected processXML function for processing this feed then all xml file is loaded.
 We apply parent xpath, we create entity objects and we should have all items in an array.
-  -if we selected processFeedChunked function for processing then xml file is read in chunks.
+  -if we selected processXMLChunked function for processing then xml file is read in chunks.
 When we have an item we create the SimpleXMLElement object and we create entity object.
 We delete from memory content read so far and we repeat process until all xml content is processed.
+  -if we selected processHTMLPage function then HTML is converted to XML and imported like processXML.
+  -if we selected processCSV function then file is read line by line and imported.
   -if we selected another process function then we should take a look at that function